To fix these problems, many top management teams have, in the past, turned to strategic or purely structural solutions:

 The aim is to create a climate to stimulate everyone to be on alert for breakthroughs; and to act on thought.

 Managers are now applying tools to develop the mind’s ability to connect seemingly irrelevant lines of thought to spark unusual ideas, then develop them later into feasible actionable solutions.
-Some techniques:

 - put problem temporarily out of mind

 - let team/individual distance themselves from problem or issue